 A brief introduction to Experimentalism with Charles Ives: his explorations in fracture, simultaneity and rhythm were central to his project of creating a fresh start outside the prevailing Germanic compositional styles prevalent at the end of the nineteenth century.
 The pieces we will sample may include General Booth Enters into Heaven (1914) and Central Park in the Dark (1908) and The Unanswered Question (1908).
 Discuss relationship to Cage and transcendentalism, see also here.
 Compare with Berio’s Sinfonia.
 (Original Mahler here.)

 Also we discuss Harry Partch’s life and work in microtones and original instruments.

-We will also mention some other composers who lived ‘outside the canon’, for instance Cornelius Cardew (contrast Treatise with Song for the British Working Class), and those who moved away from their origins to create something new, for instance Arvo Part and John Tavener.
+In Europe some composers also lived ‘outside the canon’, for instance Cornelius Cardew (contrast Treatise with Song for the British Working Class), and those who moved away from their origins to create something new, for instance Arvo Part and John Tavener. (e.g. Protecting Veil)

 Listening and Watching

 - Ives, Charles: General William Booth Enters into Heaven (1914), Three Places in New England (1911-14), (6:00. etc), 4th Symphony

 - From the Steeples to the Mountains (1901): https://www.youtube.com/watch?v=KCFX4CD3MSE